Jump to:

 Best forTactical RPG fans and psychological horror enthusiasts

 Darkest Dungeon is a punishing turn-based RPG where stress can be as deadly as combat.
 You recruit a roster of flawed heroes to explore dungeons teeming with monsters, traps, and eldritch horrors.
-The Stress mechanic reflects the psychological weight of Lovecraftian terror – heroes can develop phobias, panic, or even become unplayable under mental strain.
+Sanity meter gameplay is central here – the Stress mechanic reflects the psychological weight of Lovecraftian terror – heroes can develop phobias, panic, or even become unplayable under mental strain.

 This remarkable strategy game offers gothic visuals, an oppressive soundtrack, and unpredictable dungeon encounters heighten the tension, making every expedition feel risky and suspenseful.